dagraham/etm-dgraham/README.md

 	- The organization that was provided by calendars is provided by the *calendar* entry, `@c`.
 A default value for calendar specified in preferences is assigned to an item when an explicit value is not provided.

-## Dates, Date Times and Time Periods
+## Dates, DateTimes and Durations

-- Dates (naive) and datetimes (both naive and aware) are suppored along with time periods (pendulum durations which are analagous to python timedeltas).
+- Dates (naive) and datetimes (both naive and aware) are suppored along with durations (pendulum durations which are analagous to python timedeltas).
 - Storage:
-    - Special storage classes have been added to etm's instance of *TinyDB* for date, datetime and period storage. *Pendulum* date,  datetime and period objects used by etm are automatically encoded (serialized) as strings when stored in *TinyDB* and then automatically decoded as datetime and interval objects when retrieved by etm.
+    - Special storage classes have been added to etm's instance of *TinyDB* for date, datetime and duration storage. *Pendulum* date,  datetime and duration objects used by etm are automatically encoded (serialized) as strings when stored in *TinyDB* and then automatically decoded as date, datetime and duration objects when retrieved by etm.
     - Preserving the *naive* or *aware* state of the object is accomplished by appending either an *N* or an *A* to the serialized string.
     - Aware datetimes are converted to UTC when encoded and are converted to the local time when decoded.
     - Naive dates and datetimes are not converted when encoded.
 When decoded, dates are converted to midnight and then, along with naive datetimes, are treated as aware in the local timezone.